 Which treatments are best for you will depend on your situation, including the size of the tear in your artery and its location, as well as any signs or symptoms you're experiencing.
 Whenever possible, doctors allow the damaged artery to heal on its own, rather than repairing it through invasive procedures.

-After spontaneous coronary artery dissection, your doctor may recommend medications to restore blood flow to your heart.
+After spontaneous coronary artery dissection (SCAD), your doctor may recommend medications to restore blood flow to your heart.
 Medications can include:

 - Blood-thinning drugs.
 Drugs that reduce the number of blood-clotting platelets in your blood (anticoagulants) reduce the risk of a clot forming in your torn artery.